May I suggest a 2023 New Year’s resolution? It doesn’t involve diets or workouts or commitments to huge personal transformation.

 Take a look at a little exercise that contrasted paying off a modest credit card debt by making minimum payments with devoting the same about of money to retirement savings.

 The results are mind boggling.
-Paying off $20,000 in credit card debt takes 37.5 years.
+Paying off $20,000 in credit card debt with minimum payments takes 37.5 years.
 Put the same money into an IRA for the same period and you have almost $316,000.

 You can count on having less income in your old age than while you’re working.
 Take a look at your annual statement from Social Security and calculate how you are going to live on that amount.